The Dionysia – Festivals of Dionysus – God of Wine and Ecstasy

 Back in the day, Dionysus, with the looks any Greek God would have been proud of, had his cult of followers, who eagerly awaited this yearly blow out, which is exactly what it was.

-The females, “Maenads” (The word comes from the Greek maenades, meaning mad or demented) wild, drunk women, dressed as Ariadne, wife of Dionysus, with animal skins draped over their shoulders, carrying a “Thyrsus”, a rod topped with a pine cone and his male devotees, satyrs, men with goat-like features, in a permanent state of arousal, gathered together in the woods, for what can only be dubbed as a rave party!
+The female followers; “Maenads”, wild, drunk women, dressed as Ariadne, wife of Dionysus, with animal skins draped over their shoulders, and his male devotees, satyrs, men with goat-like features, in a permanent state of arousal, gathered together in the woods, all carrying a “Thyrsus”, a rod topped with a pine cone ,for what can only be dubbed as a rave party!

 The copious amounts of wine knocked back, trance-inducing music, strange herbs ingested and wild singing and dancing; all produced a state of complete abandon and a total lack of inhibition.